Unbounded Algebraic Derivators: The representable derivator of complexes

 \section{The representable derivator of complexes}

 \begin{cosa} \textbf{Grothendieck categories with enough projectives.} Let us fix the basic standing assumption.
-Let $\SA$ be a Grothendieck category, \ie an abelian category with a generator and satisfying AB5 condition: small filtered colimits are exact.
+Let $\SA$ be a Grothendieck category, \ie an abelian category with a generator and satisfying the AB5 condition: small filtered colimits are exact.
 Furthermore, we will always assume that $\SA$ possesses enough projective objects.
-A sufficient condition for $\SA$ to have enough projectives is that there is a set of \emph{projective} generators.
-These categories are sometimes referred to as ``rings with several objects''.
+An equivalent condition for $\SA$ to have enough projectives is that there is a set of \emph{projective} generators.
+These categories arise naturally as categories of modules over ``rings with several objects''.
 The simplest and most important case is the category $R\md$, where $R$ is a ring (which we assume unital, as usual).
 For readers not interested in maximal generality we recommend to assume tacitly that $\SA = R\md$ throughout the paper. \end{cosa}

 \begin{cosa} \textbf{Categories of diagrams.} For any category $\SA$ and any small category $\SI$ denote as usual by $\SA^{\SI}$ the category of functors from $\SI$ to $\SA$.
 We will refer to the category $\SA^{\SI}$ as the \emph{category of diagrams in $\SA$ with shape} $\SI$. \end{cosa}